adhocbookclub/adhocbookclub.github.io/books/siddhartha/guide.md

 * **Brahman**: "the unchanging reality amidst and beyond the world," "creative principle which lies realized in the whole world"
 * **Ātman**: soul/inner-self, essence of an individual; "in order to attain liberation, a human being must acquire self-knowledge, which is to realize that one's true self (Ātman) is identical with the transcendent self, Brahman"
 * **śramana/samana**: Sanskrit for "seeker"; an Indian religious movement contemporaneous with the historical Vedic religion; śramanas when mainly young men who renounced household life to follow paths alternative to Vedic rituals to seek liberation
-* **Buddha**: the historical buddha, "the awakened one", believed to have lived and taught in India between the sixth and fourth centuries BCE, also known as Siddhartha, Gautama, and Shakyamuni
 * **saṃsāra**: literally means "a wandering through," cycle of repeated birth, life, and death
 * **nirvāṇa**: literally means "blown out" or "extinguished," commonly understood to be liberation from samsara
 * Three major schools of Buddhism today: